 - All our dishes are Pyrex, great for most meals.
 Perfect for roasters too and easy to clean.

 Don’t forget to take a pic of your dish and tag us over on Instagram or Facebook @hickmans_slim_kitchen we love to see the recreations.

 Also please make sure you credit us when sharing our recipes on social media.
 You can do this by directly linking back to the blog or tagging our social media pages.

 Please note some posts contain affiliate links, you can find out what that means here.

-- Bake in the oven for 15 – 17 minutes or until lightly golden and the filling is bubbling.
+- Bake in the oven for 40 – 45 minutes until golden and a skewer comes out clean.

 - Sprinkle over the set aside sugar and serve with homemade custard for a yummy indulgent treat.